tytydraco/yessleep/out/Helena_the_Clown_part_12_series_finale.md

 &#x200B;

 So,  that night, finally, came.
 We drove father George to the area.
 After we  parked, we got to Helena„s place.
+Adrian stopped a bit and asked father George: ”Yet, can she confess?
+Isn„t she dead?”
+Father George chuckled with a bid of anger: ”She has a breath.
+A heartbeat.
+She can feel and relate like a living person.
+I have seen dead souls, they are very different.
+I am sure she counts very much as alive.”
 And knocked at the gate.
 Adrian was  feeling anxious, more then me, I guess I had got use to it, somehow.
 Father George was the calmest, he said he had experience far more tough  situations.
 We knocked.
 Nothing happened, the first time.
 The second  time we knocked, after a little time, the light went out.
 Pretty, Helena  came out and opened the gate.
 Adrian trembled, but try to look strong.
 I  slowly caressed him on the hand.
 Helena was scary, as usual, but  tonight, as she stayed silent, like the times before, she looked anxious  herself, although in her own way.
 Her white eyes were not blank, but  like trying to avoid looking her in the eye.

 &#x200B;